Situju Tuju Cruise Raja Ampat

 We came back feeling we had taken a great trip and shared an incredibly pleasant week with a fantastic group.

-What is diving in Raja Ampat like?
+How is diving in Raja Ampat like?

 Diving in Raja Ampat is entering the heart of the Coral Triangle where every corner is wild and surprising.
 We had high expectations, and it didn’t disappoint.